Vancouver General Hospital & UBC Hospital

-Dr. Wei-Yi Song, Assistant Program Director
+Dr. Wei-Yi Song, Associate Program Director

 Victoria has a population of around 380,000 and is the main medical centre for all of Vancouver Island.
 This offers residents the full range of training options with the benefit of a smaller, more personalized program.
 The psychiatry program is currently the only complete Royal College postgraduate program on Vancouver Island.
 Residents can be assured of the time and attention they require to maximize their learning.